LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 dfMean['PM_thr'] = dfMean['PM2.5'].apply(THRESHOLD)
 ```

-Since the last record time of the original data is 2022-10-28 23:45, we set the judgment time as 2022-10-29.
-Then, we created a new column, `day`, to represent the difference between each record in the original data and the judgment time of the data.
-We preview the current state of the `dfMEAN` data table below.
+Since our latest data is from October 28, 2022, we're using October 29, 2022, as our reference date.
+We've added another column, `day`, to keep track of how each reading's date compares to this reference date.
+Below, you can see the current setup of our data table, `dfMEAN`.

 ```python
 TARGET_DATE = "2022-10-29"